shrutikapoor08/jekyll-now/_posts/TestPost.md

 ````

 Calling fetch returns a promise, with Response object.
 The promise is rejected if there is a network error, and resolved if there is no problem connecting to the server and the server responded with a status code.
 This status code could be 200s, 400s or 500s.
----
-layout: post
-title: How does FETCH work in JavaScript?
----

 A sample FETCH request -